 Kimchi, Korean BBQs and fried chicken are just a few of the yummy things that come to mind when I think of South Korea food.
 Of course, you can get Korean cuisine anywhere in the country but Jeju Island is a great place to eat like a true Korean.
 Restaurants often specialise in one dish which you then share with your whole family (or friends in our case).
 Because meals are designed to be shared and heavy on the meat, the only drawback is that it isn’t ideal for solo vegetarian travellers.

-Don’t miss the small but satisfying Soban 소반 in Seogwipo where you’ll be served up mouth-watering pork with locally-sourced side dishes.
+Don’t miss the small but satisfying Soban 소반 in Seogwipo where you’ll be served up mouth-watering pork with locally-sourced side dishes – one of my top things to do on Jeju Island.

-Have you been to Jeju Island?
-Let me know your personal highlights in the comments below.
+Have you visited?
+Let me know your personal highlights of things to do on Jeju Island in the comments below.